Dynamic survival analysis: modelling the hazard function via ordinary differential equations: Introduction

-We propose a novel approach for modelling the dynamics of the hazard function using systems of first order ODEs (whose solution is a positive function).
-This framework is of particular interest to users aiming at understanding and interpreting the evolution of the hazard function over time, in contrast to scenarios where the only aim is to estimate the survival function at specific time points.
+We propose a novel approach for modelling the \emph{dynamics} of the hazard function using systems of first order ODEs, taking the hazard function as a (positive) state variable of the system of ODEs.
+In our context, the word \emph{dynamics} refers to the description of the evolution of the hazard function over time through systems of ODEs.
+This modelling approach can also lead to very flexible hazard functions, depending on the system of ODEs employed to characterise the dynamics of the hazard function.
+For instance, it is well known that autonomous scalar ODEs have monotonic solutions \citep[][see also Section \ref{sec:examples}]{wallach:1948}.
+Consequently, using a single ODE to model the hazard function can only capture increasing or decreasing shapes of the hazard function.
+However, by incorporating additional states, it is possible to obtain non-monotonic hazard shapes, as shown in Section \ref{sec:examples}.
+These internal states allow us to account for complex interactions, delays, or memory effects \citep{farkas:1984} that would not be possible to model with a scalar ODE (see Section \ref{sec:discussion} for an example).
+Therefore, the choice of the system of ODEs for modelling the hazard function allows for adding flexibility in an interpretable manner, as the additional hidden states not only enrich the family of hazard function models but they also have a clear dynamic influence on the hazard function itself.
+The proposed framework is of particular interest to users aiming at understanding and interpreting the evolution of the hazard function over time, in contrast to scenarios where the only aim is to estimate the survival function at specific time points.
 That is, the proposed approach is relevant in cases where the user is interested in a quantitative and qualitative analysis of the dynamics of the hazard function.
 We capitalise on the vast literature on ODEs, which provides a number of systems of ODEs with interpretable parameters.
 In particular, we provide examples using autonomous systems of ODEs which facilitate the interpretation of the dynamics of the hazard function and fill a void in the current literature of hazard-based models.
-For clarity of exposition and to facilitate a comprehensive analysis of the proposed approach, we will focus on the context without covariates, but we will conclude with a discussion on general strategies for the inclusion of covariates.
+For clarity of exposition and to facilitate a comprehensive analysis of the proposed approach, we will focus on the context without covariates, but we conclude with a discussion on general strategies for the inclusion of covariates.